At Onsego, a website that publishes high school equivalency prep courses, they say that every student is now capable of passing the GED Math subtest.

 Onsego’s new GED Math course is targeted toward students who feel so overwhelmed by a more traditional math course.
-If you, for example, want to become a nurse, you need to hold either a high school diploma or GED and math is often a major hurdle.
+If you, for example, want to become a nurse, you need to hold either a high school diploma or GED, and math is often a major hurdle.
 So many students don’t get to pursue the career they want.

-It happens often that these students start learning very enthusiastically but when the GED Math lessons get more challenging, they quit.
+It often happens that these students start learning very enthusiastically, but when the GED Math lessons get more challenging, they quit.
 Well, nothing to blame them for.
 Math can be such a pain, right?

 Many GED hopefuls haven’t seen a classroom from the inside for many years, and it is often so hard for them to get back to learning, and let’s face it, Math is considered to be the most challenging GED subject test!

 But now there is hope!
 The Onsego Scientific Calculator Course is not focusing on teaching math.
 It teaches students how to use the TI-30 XS scientific calculator effectively and how to use Educated Guess Strategies to be successful on the GED Math subtest.
 That’s a totally different approach!

 So if you’re wondering how you can pass the GED Math subtest, there’s a solution!
 Simply sign up for Onsego’s “Scientific Calculator Course,” follow the process, and pass the GED Math test!